z-------------/CPod/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Report a CPod bug.
-NOTE: only builds from the Releases page are official; please don't submit issues for unofficial builds.
+about: Report a CPod bug

 ---